 - Conducting physical examinations

 - Managing health records and charts

-Nurses with a more advanced degree may have more high level job duties and accountabilities.
-Nurse practitioners (NP), for example, must hold a Master’s Degree and generally work more independently than their RN counterparts.
+Nurses with a more advanced degree may have more advanced job duties and responsibilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
 They can provide primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degree Options